Nhlest/AoC/README.md

 # Advent of Code 2020 solutions by N`hlest

-Using haskell elixir and zsh {first 2 as a priority, last one as far as i can manage}
+Using haskell and elixir {first one as a priority, last one as far as i can manage}

 ## How to run